-Calendar year 2013 wasn’t just another year in our history.
-It was a pivotal year.
-A year in which we laid the foundation for you, as our respected readers, to feel invited to check back often and enjoy the central role Active Directory plays in today’s networking infrastructures.
+Calendar year 2014 wasn’t just another year in our history.
+It was a very important and challenging year.
+A year in which we changed the underlying platform of our website, so you, as our respected readers, fetch the information you need faster.

 - Disabling IPv6 on Windows 2008